 There are several times where clothing makes no sense at all, yet most people still wear them in these situations.
 There are even clothes designed specifically for some of these non-sensical occasions!

-The swimming suit is the stupidest invention of all time that people actually buy and use.
+The swimming suit (shame suit) is the stupidest invention of all time that people actually buy and use.
 It is a relatively recent invention at that.
 We have been swimming naked just fine for hundreds of thousands of years (thousands if you only count civilizations), but for some reason in the last century or two, people began wearing clothing in the water.
 Great.
 Let's create unnecessary drag, capture sand, sea lice, seaweed and all sorts of ocean life in some fabric and keep it close to our skin.
 Even in an over-chlorinated pool, clothing is stupid.

 Our birthday suits are perfect for swimming.
 They're free, they always fit (no diet required), last a lifetime, rinse easily, dry quickly, and produce no extra drag in the water.